vtayal2405/Hate_Speech_Detection/README.md

 📊 **Dataset**

-The project uses publicly available hate speech datasets such as:
+The dataset used is labeled_data.csv, which contains labeled tweets classified as:

-- Twitter Hate Speech Dataset
+- 0: Hate Speech
-- Kaggle’s Toxic Comment Dataset
+- 1: Offensive Speech
-- Stormfront Hate Speech Corpus
+- 2: No Hate or Offensive Speech

 🚀 **Usage**